 Also a passionate pedagogue, Luciano Massa has been teaching classical guitar since 2005, working for the Fine Arts Faculty (National University of La Plata, Argentina), Promusica Tielt (Belgium) and the Arts Academy of Ghent (Belgium).
 He has been sharing his love for music and classical guitar, coaching and inspiring guitar students from all around the world to develop new ways of expression and reach all their potential.

-Luciano Massa´s interests goes from Renaissance to XXIth Century Music, including jazz, tango and Argentine folk music.
-As well, he is frequently involved in different chamber music projects playing together with his sister Eugenia (viola) or also performing in duo with Rubén Minguez (guitar).
+Luciano Massa’s interests go from Renaissance to XXIth Century Music, including jazz, tango and Argentine folk music.
+As well, he is frequently involved in different chamber music projects playing together with his sister Eugenia (viola) or also performing in duo with Robin Van Heghe (violin), Omar Massa (bandoneon) or Rubén Minguez (guitar).